Crush Pad

 Alison Scholefield – Marketing and Promotions and sponsored PADS puppy "summerland

 For a puppy to be considered a winery dog, does it need to live at the winery?
 Okanagan Crush Pad Winery owners Christine Coletta and Steve Lornie are asking the question, as it relates to their sponsorship of a puppy from Pacific Assistance Dogs Society (PADS).
 PADS is a non-profit organization that raises and trains dogs to assist those with physical disabilities or who are deaf or hard of hearing.
-As a puppy-in-training set to help someone with disabilities, can young male black Labrador "Summerland" still be labeled a winery dog if he lives with puppy raisers and then does advanced training at PADS headquarters in Burnaby?
+As a puppy-in-training, can young male black Labrador "Summerland" still be labeled a winery dog if he lives with puppy raisers and then does advanced training at PADS headquarters in Burnaby?

 Winery owners Christine Coletta and Steve Lornie have a long history of loving black Labrador Retrievers.
-Family pets Basil, Ryder, and current winery dog Echo are all male black Labradors.
+Family pets Echo and Acadia are both black Labradors.
 As such, it was only fitting to help by sponsoring "Summerland", a nine-week-old black lab puppy from PADS.
 Raised to help someone with a physical disability or someone who is deaf or hard of hearing, PADS dogs like Summerland help people in the community to gain independence.
 PADS also has Canine Assistance Therapy program dogs working with the elderly, children with autism, or helping in schools.
 Coletta is a strong supporter of PADS, and a recent addition to the PADS board of directors.

 Alto Wine Group is a boutique winery and custom crush service provider to small wineries in the Okanagan Valley